SasanTazayoni/Sue-bensassi-designs-CI-PP5/README.md

 - Log out - As a registered user I can log out of my account so that I can securely end my session and protect my personal information. `(MUST HAVE)`
 - Password reset - As a registered user/site admin I can reset my password so that I can regain access to my account in case I forget my password. `(SHOULD HAVE)`
 - Edit account details - As a registered user I can edit my account information so that I can ensure that my profile remains up to date and accurate. `(MUST HAVE)`
-- Edit enquiry - As a a registered user I can edit my enquiry details so that I can update or add information. `(COULD HAVE)`
+- Edit enquiry - As a registered user I can edit my enquiry details so that I can update or add information. `(COULD HAVE)`
 - Delete enquiry - As a registered user I can delete my enquiry so that I can manage my queries. `(SHOULD HAVE)`

 EPIC 2: Product Exploration